borj404/VottunSDK/README.md

 All token amounts must be entered in standard units (without 18 decimals), not in wei as stated in the docs (e.g: 0.1, not 100,000,000,000,000,000).

-# Menu & Docs
+## Menu & Docs

 After launching the script, type _help_ to view the list of available functions.

-For detailed information about the APIs included in this script, refer to the [documentation](https://docs.vottun.io/).
+For detailed information about the APIs included in these scripts, refer to the [documentation](https://docs.vottun.io/).

-# Support
+## Support

 For any issues or questions, contact me on [Discord](https://discord.com/users/1206334838093643817).

-If you encounter any errors or bugs while running this script, please let me know.
+If you encounter any errors or bugs while running these scripts, please let me know.

-# Functions list

-## EVM CLI
+## EVM CLI functions list

 ### IPFS